 Long-term obligations are reported as liabilities in the governmental activities statement of net position.
-The CRA has long-term obligations related to repayments owed to the City for debt, as well as compensated absences that have been incurred by the CRA.
+The CRA has long-term obligations related to repayments owed to the City for debt incurred on behalf of the CRA.

 5. Fund Balance

 The CRA classifies fund balance in accordance with GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 This Statement provides more clearly defined fund balance categories to make the nature and extent of the constraints placed on a government's fund balances more transparent.
 The following classifications describe the relative strength of the spending constraints.